Lead is a metal with no known biologically beneficial role, and its use is nearly eliminated.

 Bald Eagle Rescue

-The bird was hit by a car two weeks earlier and had been evading capture from Christine and other wildlife rehabilitators who wanted to provide care and release.
+The bird was hit by a car two weeks earlier and evading capture from Christine and other wildlife rehabilitators wanting to provide care and release.

 Christine brought the Bald Eagle to South Wilton Vet Group in Connecticut for a full exam.